MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-shared-computer-activation.md

 Use Group Policy by downloading the most current [Administrative Template files (ADMX/ADML) for Office](https://www.microsoft.com/download/details.aspx?id=49030) and enable the "Use shared computer activation" policy.
 This policy is found under Computer Configuration\\Policies\\Administrative Templates\\Microsoft Office 2016 (Machine)\\Licensing Settings.

 > [!NOTE]
-> Microsoft 365 Apps for business doesn't support the use of Group Policy, so you'll need to use another method to enable shared computer activation.
+> Microsoft 365 Apps for business doesn't support the use of Group Policy to enable shared computer activation, so you'll need to use another method to enable shared computer activation.

 ### Option 2: Use Registry Editor to enable shared computer activation